 Mason is recognized as the most diverse and accessible public university in Virginia.
-The Anti-Racism and Inclusive Excellence (ARIE) Task Force has played an instrumental role in propelling Mason forward to strive for an inclusive and equitable campus environment.
-Continuing this work to advance diversity, equity, and inclusion (DEI) at Mason and its goal of becoming an exemplar for anti-racism and inclusive excellence is clearly important to the Mason community.
+The Access to Research and Inclusive Excellence (ARIE) Task Force has played an instrumental role in propelling Mason forward to strive for an inclusive and equitable campus environment.
+Continuing this work to advance diversity, equity, and inclusion (DEI) at Mason and its goal of becoming an exemplar for inclusive excellence is clearly important to the Mason community.